All Episodes

 To me, it's the work that matters.

-If I look at things like that, I look at how our recruiting is doing, I look at how our retention is doing.
+If I look at things like that, I look at how our recruiting is doing.

-Our recruiting, uh, we get about 12,000 plus people, for example, trying to be special agents every year.
+Our recruiting, we get about 12,000 plus people, for example, trying to be special agents every year.

-Our admission rate, our selection rate, five percent.
+Our admission rate, our selection rate, 5%.

 That's better than the admission rate at Harvard, Yale, Princeton, or Stanford.